 Probably because of the valuable service you are providing to the people, their friends, families, and society as a whole is what makes it incredible and rewarding.
-You make a difference to an individual's quality of life, their overall health, their mood, and wellbeing.
+You make a difference to an individual's quality of life, overall health, mood, and wellbeing.

-You might be one of them who find this a challenging job, but anyone who is in the industry will tell you that there are many rewarding aspects that you would never have thought of.
+You might be one of those who find this a challenging job, but anyone who is in the industry will tell you that there are many rewarding aspects that you would never have thought of.

 So, whether you recently finished your studies, want to change career, or re-enter the workforce, here are four key reasons working in the care sector is rising: